bferrell/sloblackswan/content/about-this-book/about-this-book.md

 ## About this Book

-This evolution required a workflow as unique as the project itself.
+This revelation required a workflow as unique as the project itself.
 Fundamentally, I started developing all of my writing using Scrivener.
 Scrivener existed well before AI.
 It's great for organizing your thoughts, organizing your data, organizing your research, organizing your images, and then rendering documents in many different formats.
 For this work, it is the primary source of truth and the primary rendering engine for any of my working PDFs.

 Most of the research, the tables, the graphs, have been created under Cursor 2.0.
 I developed a platform specifically to author this book.
 Actually, I didn't just develop it, I developed it pair-programming style, with Cursor AI itself.
 The workflow is as follows: